-Figure 16 (a, b, c, d, e) Plates inoculated with Aspergillus on which oils in 20% concentration or tinctures were applied Eucalyptus oil, Aloe, sage, mint, cloves, as well as garlic tinctures, propolis, calendula and echinacea demonstrated 100/100 fungicidal action on Aspergillus colonies after a 24-hour incubation.
+Figure 52 (a, b, c, d, e) Plates inoculated with Aspergillus on which oils in 20% concentration or tinctures were applied Eucalyptus oil, Aloe, sage, mint, cloves, as well as garlic tinctures, propolis, calendula and echinacea demonstrated 100/100 fungicidal action on Aspergillus colonies after a 24-hour incubation marigolds, a fungicidal action occurs on Aspergillus colonies, after 24 h of incubation.
+This effect was not evident after applying the oil of: thyme, geranium, pine, grafts, ginger lavender or the tinctures of: chamomile and plantain.